2012 Missouri gubernatorial election: Results

-Nixon won with a comfortable 12.3% margin, somewhat closer than his 2008 victory.
+Nixon won by a comfortable 12.3% margin, though this was somewhat closer than his 2008 victory.
 Even with President Barack Obama losing the state by a nine-point margin, Nixon and Senator Claire McCaskill both won reelection easily.
 Like his Senatorial colleague, Nixon was able to get a huge number of votes from rural areas.
 Both Nixon and McCaskill were declared the winners of their respective races even before the known Democratic strongholds of St. Louis and Kansas City came in.